All landlords have a legal duty to make sure that electrical appliances and wiring in your home are safe.

 Landlord's responsibility for electrical safety

-All landlords have a legal duty to make sure the wiring in rented homes is safe and that any electrical appliances they provide are safe to use.
+All landlords have a legal duty to make sure the wiring in rented homes is safe.
+Any electrical appliances they provide must be safe to use.
 This applies if you are a private, housing association or council tenant.

 If you live in a shared house your landlord must have an inspection carried out every five years.